gisaia/arlas_cli/docs/docs/confs.md

 │ --help          Show this message and exit.                                │ ╰────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ─────────────────────────────────────────────────────────────────╮
-│ create          Add a configuration                                        │
-│ delete          Delete a configuration                                     │
-│ describe        Describe a configuration                                   │
-│ list            List configurations                                        │
+│ check       Check the services of a configuration                          │ │ create      Add a configuration                                            │ │ default     Display the default configuration                              │ │ delete      Delete a configuration                                         │ │ describe    Describe a configuration                                       │ │ list        List configurations                                            │
-│ login           Add a configuration for ARLAS Cloud                        │ ╰────────────────────────────────────────────────────────────────────────────╯
+│ login       Add a configuration for ARLAS Cloud                            │ │ set         Set default configuration among existing configurations        │ ╰────────────────────────────────────────────────────────────────────────────╯

 ```